About Us & the GP14 Dinghy

+About Us & the GP14 Dinghy

 The idea behind the design was to build a general purpose (GP), 14-foot dinghy which could be raced, cruised, rowed or to which you could even attach an outboard motor if you wanted to!
 Nowadays, you are most likely to see the GP14 being used to race competitively, training people to sail or occasionally just enjoying a casual cruise around a lake, estuary or coastline.

 The boat was initially designed with a mainsail and small jib as a comfortable family dinghy.
 The jib is still available, and it can be particularly useful when using the boat to teach sailing or for lighter crew weights.
 For more exciting sailing a spinnaker can be added and these days the GP14 is more commonly seen with the full rig of mainsail, genoa and spinnaker.

 Commonly known as the “Mark 2” design, this was introduced originally in the early 1990s, and offered a new internal layout was introduced, with built-in underfloor buoyancy.
 One of the great benefits that this introduced is that following a capsize the boat comes up with very little water in it.
 This has continually been refined in later years.

-Whilst improvements to materials, design and ergonomic interior changes benefit the latest boats, the external dimensions and weight of the boat are closely controller, and this means that boats of all ages can still compete on an equal “one-class design” basis.
+Whilst improvements to materials, design and ergonomic interior changes benefit the latest boats, the external dimensions and weight of the boat are closely controlled, and this means that boats of all ages can still compete on an equal “one-class design” basis.
 This is exemplified by the GP14 Association World and National championships, which see boats of all ages still competing, and the top sailors are not always sailing the most recent boats!